paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 Many organisations/individuals have piles of documents containing valuable information but are little used after their initial creation.

-*RAG* techniques allow you and colleagues to have conversations with these documents - allowing you to combine the accuracy of the documents and the "chattiness" of AIs like ChatGPT.
-More backgound to RAG in the links at the end of this page.
+*RAG* (Retrieval Augmented Generation) AI techniques allow you and colleagues to have conversations with these documents - allowing you to combine the accuracy of the documents and the "chattiness" of AIs like ChatGPT.

 This project is code to implement a pilot RAG Chatbot in a not for profit VC.
 Given the community nature of the organisation (and the out-of-hours development) it is shared for reuse.
 It focuses on answering internal corporate queries (i.e. managing sensitive data, but also leveraging on a human-in-the-loop to both filter answers and provide feedback to learn).